wanglin2/mind-map-docs/src/en/api/xmind.md

 ### xmind.parseXmindFile(file, handleMultiCanvas)

 Parsing the `.xmind` file and returning the parsed data.
 You can use `mindMap.setData(data)` to render the returned data to the canvas.
+This function returns a Promise instance.

 `file`: `File` object